Valuable Protections for Honorable Executives

 With limitations on introductory free services while traveling, we provide for multi-layered, location-stripped, single-instance, salted encryption that would theoretically consume years of dedicated processing by the world's most powerful supercomputer to decode a single call, and then would need to be repeated with your next call.

 For security and reliability, we can coordinate with you for offshore-encrypted Internet access, disabled from being directly traced electronically, at no charge.

-For sensitive communications, we prevent your location from being traced via the Internet or for your Internet usage to be intercepted.
+For sensitive communications, we prevent your whereabouts from being traced via the Internet or for your Internet usage to be intercepted.
 If you are unsure whether you have clean equipment, we have optionally available systems that surpass relevant MILSPEC technology at the TS//SCI level, lawfully beyond what is readily available commercially.
 That level of security surpasses what is readily available commercially, and is enabled via separate technologies including location-stripped, internationally parsed, multilayered VPNs with salted single-instance encryption for your Internet.
 Your E-mail is further protected by additional layers of internationally parsed, singe-instance, salted encryption.

 Multiple unrelated layers of premium-grade closed systems are used, surpassing relevant MILSPEC TS//SCI requirements.
 Hardware firewalls with multiple layers of UN-contracted antimalware is included at no charge with Business Catalysts, packages of the Executive Collection, and with regularly priced weekly/monthly Signature hospitality.